stuntrally/stuntrally3/docs/Materials.md

 - specular - tells where surface will shine from light reflection.
 - roughness - tells how much it will shine.
 0 is mirror, 0.2 most shine, 0.4 gets blurry, 0.9 is just dull.

-There is no *metalness* texture, it's meant for a simpler metal workflow, we use specular workflow which has own colors (on texture) for specular shine.
+There is no *metalness* texture, it's meant for a simpler *metallic* workflow,
+we use *specular_ogre* workflow which has own colors (on texture) for specular shine.

 ## Example 6, detail maps